Top envoy says U.S. preparing tighter oil sanctions on Venezuela

 But they have so far failed to loosen Maduro's grip in power - something that has frustrated Trump, officials say.
 With November's presidential election approaching, Washington is preparing to toughen its stance on Venezuela, especially the sanctions on its oil and gold industries.

-Reuters reported earlier this month that Washington was moving to set an October deadline for winding down all trade of Venezuelan oil, including swaps of crude for fuel and payments of pending debt with crude, the sources said.
+Reuters reported earlier this month that Washington was moving to set an October deadline for winding down all trade of Venezuelan oil - such as swaps of crude for fuel, including diesel, and payments of pending debt with crude, the sources said.

 Abrams declined to confirm the exact scope of the action but said, "There are some exceptions that were put in place last year that we have been looking at and that we may feel can be removed."

-A handful of European and Asian customers have continued taking Venezuelan oil under specific authorizations granted since last year by the U.S. Treasury for transactions that do not involve cash payments to Maduro's administration.
+A handful of European and Asian customers have continued taking Venezuelan oil under specific authorizations granted since last year by the U.S. Treasury for transactions that do not involve cash payments to Maduro's administration, but rather exchanges of Venezuela oil for diesel.

-The list includes Italy's Eni ENI.MI, Spain's Repsol REP.MC, India's Reliance Industries RELI.NS and Thailand Tipco Asphalt TASCO.BK.
+The list of active receivers of Venezuelan oil includes Italy's Eni ENI.MI, Spain's Repsol REP.MC, India's Reliance Industries RELI.NS and Thailand Tipco Asphalt TASCO.BK.

+Some Venezuelan opposition activists and economists have raised alarms about the potential humanitarian impact of a cutoff of diesel swaps, given that the fuel is used to transport food and run electricity generators.

+Abrams rejected the criticism, saying the United States was always careful about the humanitarian impact of its sanctions and questioned how Caracas was able to send fuel to Cuba.

 (Reporting by Humeyra Pamuk Editing by Marguerita Choy)